jodaelliott/Quantum-Espresso-Introduction/gettingStartedWithXSpectra.md

        r_paw(2)   = ! as above for l=2
     /

-Finally, there is the <code>&CUT_OCC</code> Namelist which helps to smoothly remove coccupied states from the spectrum.
+Finally, there is the <code>&CUT_OCC</code> Namelist which helps to smoothly remove occupied states from the spectrum when <code>cut_occ_states=.TRUE.</code> in the <code>&PLOT</code> namelist.

 ## Running XSpectra

 Typically, before we run the xspectra calculation we will have to extract the core wavefunction <code>filecore</code> from the pseudopotential we are using for the ground state DFT calculation.
-For future reference, this should always be the pseudopotential without a core-hole.
+For future reference, this should always be the pseudopotential without a core-hole (since the excitation originates from a ground state wavefunction).
 Luckily there is a bash script <code>upf2plotcore.sh</code>, distributed with XSpectra we can use.
 A version of the script is included in the lectrure material.

     $ ../tools/upf2plotcore.sh ../pseudopotentials/C_PBE_TM_2pj.UPF > C.wfc